-Chapter 2: Migration: Coming from, Coming to
+Chapter 2: Migration: Coming from, Coming to Introduction

 Americans born after 1930 can scarcely comprehend the magnitude of the flow of people from Italy to the United States that occurred before their births.
-Between 1820 and 1931, Italians constituted the second largest population group of immigrants (after Germans), with more than 4 million migrating between 1890 and 1920 alone.
+Between 1820 and 1931, Italians constituted the second largest population group of immigrants (after Germans).
+During the peak years between 1890 and 1920 there were more than 4 million Italian immigrants.
 In the first half of those peak years, Italians represented 24 percent of all immigrants in America.
-In the twentieth century's first decade, an average of 602,000 Italians emigrated annually.
-These numbers were high even though the Italian government sought to restrict emigration for most of the nineteenth century and allowed relatively few people to emigrate during the years of the Fascist regime (1922- 1945).